 Can I get poison ivy multiple times?

 The other main factor affecting the occurrences of poison ivy is allergies.
 While some people are immune to the effects of the plant, some people will have a reaction ranging from mild to severe.
 Up to 85% of people have a poison ivy allergy to some degree.
-While only 15-25% of people have reactions severe enough to send them to the hospital, many people will suffer the painful consequences of poison ivy rash at home.
+Roughly 15-25% of people have reactions severe enough to send them to the hospital; however, many people will suffer the painful consequences of poison ivy rash at home.

 Aside from the location and severity of individual allergies, some people are more at risk for rashes.
 Young children, who often lack the foresight to watch out for dangerous plants, are more likely to contract a poison ivy rash than adults.
 Other common at-risk groups are hikers and gardeners.
 Even with proper training on how to avoid poison ivy, accidental brush ups can happen while going for a hike or tending to the garden without gloves.

 Are you looking for treating the ensuing rash, removing poisonous plants, or learning how rashes can be contagious?
 We have the answers you need to avoid this unfortunate downside to enjoying the great outdoors.